Malina Suliman: Career

 Malina had an interest in art since childhood.
 She described her interest as art attracting her instinctively so she could feel it inside her.
 While Malina was home for the ten months, she felt she lost her identity, and it had a large impact.
 It wasn't until her sister's husband took her to an exhibit that she found her identity again.
 "I started shouting and crying, and I felt like I was back, and I existed again."-Malina Suliman.
 It was then that began to do art despite the knowledge that she would receive resistance from her family and from other people.
-Her writing of the graffiti attracted comments from passerbys.
+Her writing of the graffiti attracted comments from passersby.
 She would also get assaulted by people throwing rocks, who followed her if she tried to relocate.
 The Taliban was the most vocal against her work.
 They have said that Suliman's work is idol-worshipping and anti-Islam.
 This resulted in violent actions taken against Suliman and her family.
 Once Malina started holding her exhibits, she received threats warning her not to attend her own exhibits.
 In one exhibit in Kandahar, she attracted the attention of the Governor, Tooryalai Wesa, who praised her work hoping that "more women would do the same."
 Suliman's art earned her an invitation to President Hamid Karzai's palace to showcase her work in a private viewing.
 She also joined a local art group, the Kandahar Fine Arts Association, to bring an art scene that would be alive in her deeply conservative hometown.

 The group was all male and relatively small but has gained many female artists since.
 In 2015, Malina participated in a painting and sculpture exhibition at the French Cultural Center in Kabul.
 The same year, Suliman's work was the focus of a solo exhibition at the Art Represent gallery in Bethnal Green, London.
 The show, entitled 'Beyond the Veil: A Decontextualization', saw the installation of a number of burqas, each inscribed with the wishes and aspirations of Afghan citizens in a traditional form of calligraphy.
 A movie released in 2016 called 'Tasting the Moon' featuring Malina Suliman, Shamsia Hassani, and Nabila Horakhsh.
 The movie is about First Generation of Afghan Female Contemporary Artists and contains a trilogy of impressionistic dream sequences inspired by re-occurring metaphors in each artist's work.